Our Mission

 The Youth Free Expression Program empowers youth with knowledge, tools and opportunities to assert and defend their right to free expression.
 YFEP believes that denying young people the freedom to create, explore and inquire is counterproductive and dangerous.
 Young people have every right to participate in conversations–locally, nationally and globally–that affect their lives.

 The Kids’ Right to Read Project offers support, education, and direct advocacy to people facing book challenges or bans in schools and libraries and engages local advocates in promoting the freedom to read.KRRP has helped defend hundreds of titles, in almost every state in the nation.
-It was co-founded with the American Booksellers for Free Expression and is supported in part by the American Booksellers for Free Expression and the Comic Book Legal Defense Fund.
+It was co-founded with the American Booksellers for Free Expression and is supported in part by the American Booksellers for Free Expression, Comic Book Legal Defense Fund and National Council of Teachers of English.

-The Arts Advocacy Program is the only national project dedicated to working directly with individual artists and curators involved in censorship disputes.
-AAP protects artists’ rights to participate in the democratic dialogue through advocacy and education, by defending public access to artists’ work and supporting their ability to freely express views that might be unpopular or controversial.
+The Arts & Culture Advocacy Program (ACAP) is the only national project dedicated to working directly with individual artists and curators involved in censorship disputes.
+ACAP protects artists’ rights to participate in the democratic dialogue through advocacy and education, by defending public access to artists’ work and supporting their ability to freely express views that might be unpopular or controversial.

 Report Censorship